abhinpai/pai-portfolio/docs/javascript/modules/m7_destruct.md

 let leavingBeings = [...animals, ...birds];
 console.log(leavingBeings); //["🦊", "🐻", "🐼", "🐯", "🦁", "🦆", "🐔", "🐧", "🐦", "🐤"]
 ```
-You can also use spread operator with an array.
+You can also use a spread operator with an array.

 ```js
 let animals = [